 Luckily, Gary was still a fan of the play.
 In the weeks that followed, he and I talked a lot about possible revisions.
 He was such a diplomat, gently nudging me to find a way to make John and the first scene work for David.
 It became clear that while Gary and David were co-Artistic Directors, the buck really stopped with David.
 Even so, I took Gary’s suggestions to heart and rewrote the first scene and elements of John’s character to hopefully assuage David’s concerns.
 Look, I wanted them to produce my play, and if this is what I needed to do, I would do it.

-I stayed involved and kept volunteering, but now used my self-taught graphic design skills to created promotional materials—mailers, posters, postcards—for their next five shows.
-When I finished with rewrites, I gave a copy to Gary.
+I stayed involved and kept volunteering, but now used my self-taught graphic design skills to create promotional materials—mailers, posters, postcards—for their next five shows.
+When I finished with Andrew rewrites, I gave a copy of the revised script to Gary.
 Once again, he loved it, and told me they would have another reading, this time at the theatre.
 That reading occurred in July 1998.
 Afterward, David said he enjoyed the play a little more, but still had a problem with the character of John.
 He said Rattlestick would try to work it into a workshop during the season.
 I didn’t know exactly what that meant.
 It felt promising but also sounded like developmental hell.

 Jenn urged me to stop working with Rattlestick.
 She saw how it was damaging my play and my spirit.
 She pushed for us produce the play ourselves.
 We had successfully staged a handful of shows together throughout the 1990s, and she was itching to get Andrew on its feet as soon as possible.
 So was I, but for some reason I still clung to a glimmer of hope Rattlestick would produce it.
 After all, Gary was still a fan and champion of the play.
 Surely, he could persuade David.